Uberspace/lab/source/guide_pretix.rst

  isabell.uber.space
  [isabell@stardust ~]$

-.. note:: pretix uses :lab:`Redis <guide_redis>` to manage background tasks, so it install it using the default configuration.
+.. note:: pretix uses :lab:`Redis <guide_redis>` to manage background tasks, so it installs it using the default configuration.

 Installation
 ============